adamrushuk/debug-k8s-pipeline/README.md

 1. Attach to the screen session.
 1. Use an interactive debugger, like the Ansible playbook debugger.

-## Demo - Debugging within the pipeline
+### Live Demo - Debugging within a Jenkins pipeline running on Kubernetes

 1. VSCode: `F1 > Screencast Mode`
 1. Start Jenkins pipeline: